[Note: This recipe got fresh photos in 2019 and it’s a very good thing.]

 Five years ago: Skillet Irish Soda Bread and Lighter Than Air Chocolate Cake

 Adapted, barely, from the Joy the Baker Cookbook

-Nevertheless, once you’ve endured that hardship, it’s delicious sailing the rest of the way.
+It’s delicious sailing the rest of the way.
 If you’re of the misconception, as I was, that cream cheese frosting has no place at the breakfast meal, I think this will change your mind: softened cream cheese is beaten with just a fraction of the sugar you’d use in a real frosting, and milk, not cream, is used as a thinning agent.
 Despite concerted dolloping efforts, we had a bit of extra and should you, as well, I advise you to definitely not try to figure out whether it would taste good on banana bread, or an oatmeal muffin, or a… spoon.
 Just don’t.
 It’s a slippery slope.

 Yield: About 12 to 16 3- to 4-inch pancakes

 1/2 teaspoon ground cinnamon